mynk-tmr/notes/Printed/Misc.md

 | overheads like URI, verb, etc.                    | none                                                                                  |
 | opens new TCP connection                          | No                                                                                    |
 | support both vertical and horizontal scaling.     | only support vertical scaling.                                                        |
+- **Unit tests** : test small isolated parts of codebase.
+Interaction with other units is *mocked* eg. class, methods, etc.
+- **Integration tests**: test interaction across *real* unit-tested portions of code like modules, database, etc.
+- **Smoke test / sanity test**: done before deep tests.
+Checks critical software functionality using unit+integration tests
+- **Functional tests**: test business requirements of app and verify output.
+- **End to End tests**: replicates a user behavior with the software.
+- **Performance tests**: evaluate system's performance under different conditions, identify memory leaks, bottlenecks, and scalability issues.
+Major ways -> *load testing* (to identify breakpoint) and *stress testing* (to identify behaviour) under heavy load.
+- **Regression tests**: ensure new changes don't break exisiting functionalities.
+- **Acceptance tests**: testing against predefined acceptance criteria set by stakeholders.
+- **Usability tests**: ensure software is user-friendly and improve UX
+- **Fuzz tests**: test with random or unexpected inputs to identify how it responds to unexpected data.
+- **Compatibility Testing**: ensuring that software works seamlessly on different platforms.

+### Levels of tests
+- **Whitebox tests**: test logic of app
+- **Blackbox tests**: test behaviour of app, not logic
+- **Greybox tests**: combine both
+- **Alpha tests:** test in controlled environment
+- **Beta/UAT tests:** test in real environment by selected end usersA Web API acts as `interface` to use browser's or system's data/functionality.
+A web app uses many `APIs` to perform tasks.
+##### Types of APIs
+- `Browser APIs` — built into browser and are able to expose data from browser and system. e.g. Web Audio API
+- `Third-party APIs `— built into third-party platforms (e.g. Twitter, Facebook) that allow you to use some of platform's functionality in your web pages
+- `JavaScript libraries` — JS files containing **custom** functions that you can use. e.g React.
+- `JavaScript frameworks` — packages of HTML, CSS, JavaScript, and other technologies that you use to write an entire web application from scratch

+Library vs. Framework — "Inversion of Control". _A developer calls a method from a library.
+A framework calls the developer's code._

+Features of Client-side web APIs
+- **Objects-based —** code interacts with APIs using objects, which serve as containers for the data and functionality that API uses and exposes
+- **Fixed recognizable entry points.** e.g in Web Audio API — it is the `AudioContext` object.
+In DOM API, it is Node object
+- Use of **events** to handle changes in state
+- **Security mechanisms** where appropriate